 After an assessment you will be told what type of support you need.
-How and where you receive it is worked out after the assessment.
-If you need a high level of care and are going into a residential care facility or care apartment you will be told which level of care you need.
-As at the time of writing these are:
+How and where you receive this support it is worked out after the assessment.
+If you need a high level of care and are going into a residential care home or care apartment you will be told which level of care you need.
+As at the time of writing the levels of care are:

-- Rest home care Those who require this level of care usually have some ability to get about on their own or with someone helping them.
+- Rest Home Care Those who require this level of care usually have some ability to get about on their own or with someone helping them.
 They require some assistance with personal care and general day to day activities.
 Many have a degree of memory loss.
-Some people who have dementia may be able to be safely and appropriately supported in a rest home. - Hospital Hospital care is provided for those who have a significant disability and medical concerns (and possibly cognitive decline), which requires oversight and support from registered nurses.
-Most require the assistance of two people to move about. - Dementia care This level of care is provided for those who need a secure home and for whom there are concerns about risk of harm to themselves or others. - Psychogeriatric care (dementia hospital) This type of care is designed for people with a mental health or dementia disorder who require a high level of nursing care and management of behaviour that challenges.
+Some people who have dementia may be able to be safely and appropriately supported in a rest home. - Hospital Care (Continuing care i.e. age related not public hospital) Hospital care is provided for those who have a significant disability and medical concerns (and possibly cognitive decline), which requires oversight and support from registered nurses.
+Most require the assistance of two people to move about. - Dementia Care This level of care is provided for those who need a secure home and for whom there are concerns about risk of harm to themselves or others. - Psychogeriatric Care (dementia hospital) This type of care is designed for people with a mental health or dementia disorder who require a high level of nursing care and management of behaviour that challenges.
 They need a secure environment and the skills of specially trained staff.

-All residential care facilities and care apartments listed on pages 110-121 are DHB contracted and MoH certified (i.e. 'certified' as being suitable to provide specific levels of care).
-If you choose a care apartment you will usually have to pay an upfront capital amount as these are a type of retirement village offering (see page 97).
+All residential care homes and care apartments listed on pages 87-92 are DHB contracted and MOH certified (i.e. 'certified' as being suitable to provide specific levels of care).
+If you choose a care apartment you will usually have to pay an upfront capital amount as these are a type of retirement village offering (see page 80).
 You also need to enquire about the levels of care they are certified to provide.

-Many residential care facilities now offer a range of accommodation options.
-Those attracting higher fees, over and above the Maximum Contribution (see page 6), are known as 'Premium beds/rooms' (see pages 142, 144).
+Many residential care homes now offer a range of accommodation options.
+Those attracting higher fees, over and above the Maximum Contribution (see page 6), are known as 'Premium' beds or rooms (see pages 110, 112).

-Commonly, the various levels of care are provided in separate parts of a facility.
-Many facilities are now however offering dual use/swing beds.
-These may allow you to be cared for where you reside rather than requiring a move if your needs change.
+Commonly, the various levels of care are provided in separate parts of a home.
+However, many homes are now offering dual use/swing beds.
+These may allow you to be cared for where you reside rather than moving to a different room if your needs change.
 Ask about this service if you suspect your needs may change in the future.